getsentry/zeus-cli/README.md

 Optionally, you can specify a mime type to classify the artifact with `--type`.
 This is used to hint Zeus how the artifact should be processed.
 By default, the mime type is inferred from the file name.

-**NOTE:** This command still uses the legacy `ZEUS_HOOK_BASE` environment variable.
-This requires a hook to be configured in the repository settings.
-In future versions, this will be replaced with the default authorization tokens.

 ```text
 zeus upload <file...>